 Japan Airlines Mileage Bank is a niche frequent flyer program that we historically haven’t paid much attention to in the United States.
 When it comes to actually redeeming for travel on Japan Airlines, I’d say the program is sort of valuable:

-- Japan Airlines releases the same award space to its own members as it does to partner program members, so that doesn’t provide much of an advantage
+- Japan Airlines releases the same saver level award space to its own members as it does to partner program members; the advantage is that you get access to some awards that are priced a little higher, but with much better availability

 - Redemption rates through Japan Airlines Mileage Bank may be a little lower than through partner programs, but given how hard it is to accrue the points, that’s not necessarily the reason you’d want to redeem through the program